eduardoamendola/CloudFormation/README.md

 * Be comfortable reading JSON templates
 * Be able to easily search for AWS resources of any type
+* Understand how a custom resouce works if you don't use lambda
+* Understand WaitConditions
 * Understand the various CFN-related tools (cloud-init vs. cfn-init, cfn-hup and cfn-signal)
 * Hold a wide breadth of understanding of various AWS Services, and how they would be built on CFN
 * Be able to explain the following: WaitConditions, Ref calls, Parameters, Mappings